Kumuka Worldwide Home Page

 Lost explorers who vanished from the face of the earth!

 Where have all the lost explorers gone?
 What happened to them?
 Taken by cannibals, scurvy, tropical diseases or scary monsters?
-In the age of exploration and discovery many people where willing to risk their life to find unknown places and valuable treasures.
-Several hundred explorers have given their lives in the cause of discovery.
-Some of them are George Bass, Jean Francois De Galaup De La, Andrew Irvine, John Cabot, Gaspar Corte-Real, Miguel Corte-Real, Percy Harrison Fawcett, Francisco de Hoces, Henry Hudson, Abu Bakr, Roal Amundsen, Bartholomeu Diaz, Andrew Irvine, Ludwig Leichhardt, Richard Halliburton, Vandino and Ugolino Vivaldi.
+In the age of exploration and discovery many people where willing to risk their life to find unknown places, trading routes and valuable treasures.

 2011-11-08 Read more